 For the very best 2019 naked charity calendars, don’t miss an issue of The Field.
 And SUBSCRIBE TODAY to receive the January issue, with the FREE Naked Strewth calendar 2019.
-Subscribe to receive 35% and an e-gift card for John Lewis, M&S or The White Company.
+Subscribe and save up to a whopping 46% today.
 Click HERE to discover more and subscribe today.

 WORCESTERSHIRE HUNT NAKED CHARITY CALENDAR 2018

 Proper country sorts aren’t ones to shy away from stripping to support a cracking cause.
 The hunting community are a well established example of charitable joie de vivre.
 From The Old Berks Hunt to Readyfield Ladies, they are a game bunch.
 And this year’s Big Reveal calendar sees top lady point-to-pointers getting in on the action sans silks.

 But it is the Worcestershire Hunt that are the latest to shed standard hunting kit.
 These charitable sorts are always on the look out for new fundraising opportunities.
 It’s no surprise that a calendar was soon mooted, but with one rule: no one was allowed to remain clothed.

 The Supporters Club successfully persuaded riders, foot followers and even the photographers to strip.
 The result is a saucy collection of standard hunting scenes.
 Pictures include the annual hunt ball, the post-autumn hunting BBQ and a team chase.
 And even one brave photographer agreed to go in front of the lens and capture a hedge hopper, while revealing nearly all herself.
 “I’m not entirely sure how I got roped into that one…” she blushed.

 CRACKING COUNTRY CAUSES